 A team’s tactical structure in a particular positional area is an arrangement formed in that positional area by the typical positioning of the team’s players.

 Two particular types of tactical structures are positional structures and attacking structures.
+A team's positional structures determine its formation.

 Positional structures are tactical structures formed by a team’s tactical shape, before the effects of player movement.